Château Thivin - Cuvée Godefroy 2018

 2025

-Perfect with a fine piece of beef, as well as a fine cheese platter...
+Perfect as an accompaniment to a nice cut of beef, as well as a nice cheese platter...

 Bettane & Desseauve